yashpadale/Transformer_Pytorch/README.md

 Place your training data in train.txt.
 Each line should represent a training example.

 ## Configure Hyperparameters:
-Edit init.py to set your desired hyperparameters, such as learning rate, batch size, number of epochs, etc.
+Edit init.py to set your desired hyperparameters, such as number of blocks , maxlen , batch size, number of epochs, etc.